 We are looking for applications that would help the Council meet their goal of state-wide impact and support of underserved populations.
 Beyond that, there are no other priorities beyond what has already been defined in this policy document.
 Grant proposals should show how they will impact current systems of support, for applicability to future positive systems change.
 Priorities include increasing opportunities for people to remain connected, or become engaged with friends and loved ones, thus reducing anxiety and stress related to social isolation during this time.

 Can I restrict use of funds to a particular group we support (Residential Program, Self-Directed, etc.)?

 We suggest using funds for whatever group you support that you believe is in need of funding the most.
-If you are a DDA licensed provider who has a partnership with an FMS Services provider, you may submit a separate grant request to serve that group of Self-Directed participants and that grant will be evaluated separately from the organization’s original and separate grant proposal.
+If you are a DDA licensed provider who has a partnership with an FMS Services provider, you may submit a separate grant request to serve that group of Self-Directed participants and that grant will be evaluated separately from the organization’s original grant proposal.

 How would you like Question 1 on the application formatted?

 The first question in the application can be formatted in whatever way you prefer, such as in paragraphs, a bulleted list, or any other way you feel you can best make the case for support of your proposal.

 How recent must my organization’s Certificate of Good Standing be?